pymupdf/PyMuPDF/docs/document-writer-class.rst

 DocumentWriter
 ================

-* New in v1.20.0
+* New in v1.21.0

 This class represents a utility which can output various document types supported by MuPDF.

 In PyMuPDF it is currently (v1.21.0) only used for outputting PDF documents whose pages are populated by :ref:`Story` DOMs.

-Using DocumentWriter also for other document types might happen in the future.
+Using DocumentWriter_ also for other document types might happen in the future.

 ================================= ===================================================
 **Method / Attribute**            **Short Description**